 Just remember this is only a guide based on the science of how mold grows and is attracted to certain porous items.
 It is not intended to be an exact replacement for every single item in your home.
 I totally understand that a lot of these items can be expensive, however when it comes to your health you have to make expensive changes.
 Just remember, expensive and quality items might cost a lot upfront but they last a lifetime and if you do the math, you usually save money by buying furniture items that are always in style and that are going to be saved if they are exposed to future mold.

 Living Room - Better Options

 *Couches - Couches will always be something that will attract mold and will have to be thrown out after any exposure.
-For this reason it's important not to invest too much money into expensive couches.
-We all have to have a couch though so my recommendation is to NOT have a real couch for two years "AFTER" you've left the moldy environment.
-I suggest temporary options like air mattresses or they even have blow up couches.
-After two years, I HIGHLY recommend buying a couch or sectional with detached cushions and making sure all of the cushion covers are removeable and can be washed in the washer.
+For this reason, it's important not to invest too much money into expensive couches.
+We all have to have a couch, though, so my recommendation is to NOT have a real couch for two years "AFTER" you've left the moldy environment.
+I suggest temporary options like air mattresses, or they even have blow up couches.
+After two years, I HIGHLY recommend buying a couch or sectional with detached cushions and making sure all of the cushion covers are removable and can be washed in the washer.
 Because it's been past two years and I now have a sectional couch, I take my cushions apart every month and wash them in a light cold wash of two cups of ammonia and water and put the covers back on.